27 October 2021

 Wendy first noticed Peter, who is originally from Wimbledon and moved to Brooklands in July 2020, through her lounge window as he fixed his car.
 When she went out to offer help, they spent time talking and bonded over shared interests, including a love for sailing.

 Both have dealt with struggles during their life.
-Wendy lived in an orphanage from the age of 6 and 10 and recalls not having the luxury of knowing what family life was like.
+Wendy lived in an orphanage from the age of six to 10 and recalls not having the luxury of knowing what family life was like.
 Peter has also struggled in recent years, finding the COVID lockdown period particularly lonely.

 After their first meeting, they would meet up regularly and share a coffee in the communal garden, but it wasn’t until the BBQ that sparks flew.